RyanVail/Salmon-Cpp/README.md

     - ### Function defintions and function calls just don't work right now
     - ### Functions should keep the value they get as input (if it is one value) in R0 rather than offloading it to the stack
 - ## Intermediate
+    - ### Intermediate codes should use an enum for intermediate codes to make the code a little cleaner
     - ### Intermediate should use a stack to represent values like "aarch32_asm.cpp" does now
         - #### Add a way of adding psuedo break points that are done in intermediate.cpp that stop compiling the program and print the # of things on the stack and what is one the stack
         - #### A lot of things involving stacks can be removed from "aarch32_asm.cpp"